miguelbraganca/mase/Labs/practical1_mp1820.md

 ![learnrates](./images/1.1/1.3ValAcc.png)

+Batchsizes and learning rate are interconnected in how the influence the model's training.
+Larger batch sizes have a smoother gradient and thus can use a slightly higher learning rate.
+Conversely, smaller batch sizes are more noisy, thus requiring a smaller learning rate to manage that instability.

 ### 4) Implement a network that has in total around 10x more parameters than the toy network.
 The toy network was assumed to be jsc-tiny network with 117 parameters.
 The implemented JSC-big network has 1.4k parameters: